New Earth Design Collective

 Welcome visitors to your site with a short, engaging introduction.
 Double click to edit and add your own text.

-New Earth Design Collective (NEDC) was founded by Leslie Murphy, an entrepreneur with deep and rich experience in interior design, real estate, and development.
-Leslie’s work operates at the intersection of design, the psychology of space, and energetic practice.
+New Earth Design Collective (NEDC) was founded by Leslie Murphy, an entrepreneur with deep experience in interior design, real estate, and, more recently, community-scale development.
+Her work operates at the intersection of design, the psychology of space, and energetic practice.

 She has owned, managed and directed a number of businesses in the interior design and consumer products space - she is also trained within traditional Andean energy practices and brings a refined sensitivity to the energetic and psychological dimensions of space.
 Through this lens, she has developed a unique ability to perceive and work with the unseen dynamics that influence how environments feel and function.